con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	81c 'chang ba] em.; 'tshang ba VM
 > 	% 'chang ba - monlam

-With a young form most unique in all worlds,
+With youthful form unique within all worlds,
-Elder, senior, father of living beings,
+The elder, senior, father of all beings,
-Who's ornamented by the thirty-two marks,
+Adorned with thirty-two auspicious marks,
 Most beautiful, most handsome in all worlds, (81)

 * 'All worlds' in place of 'three worlds' for metrical reasons.
 Better solutions welcome.